 NOTE: The information within this article was correct at the time of publishing.
 However due to the fast-evolving nature of the pandemic, we strongly advise you to check all governmental and regulatory guidance for the latest updates.

-Mounting pressures on NHS services have made digital solutions inevitable, and NHS England expects all primary care patients to have the right to online consultations by April 2020 – but with new technology comes new risks.
-Dr Heidi Mounsey, medicolegal consultant at Medical Protection, advises on best practice
+Mounting pressures on NHS services have made digital solutions inevitable, but with new technology comes new risks.
+Dr Heidi Mounsey, medicolegal consultant at Medical Protection, advises on best practice.

 With workloads, patient access and waiting times continuing to pose challenges to general practice, NHS England has created a programme of work to support all English GP practices in developing their capabilities for online consultations.
-The Digital First Primary Care initiative sets out an expectation that all patients will have the right to online consultations by April 2020 – so are you ready?
+The Digital First Primary Care initiative sets out an expectation that all patients would have the right to online consultations from April 2020 – so what might this involve?